EKarton/UofT-Future-Course-Evaluations/README.md

-# UofT-Course-Evaluations-Dataset
-Stores the dataset of past course evaluations

-# NOTES:
-Do NOT USE virtualenv to create your virtual environment To run the main.py, run spark-submit main.py

-Install requirements: pip3 install -r requirements.txt

-# Part One:
-Task:
-- Given a course and a professor name, predict its difficulty and workload

-What should it predict?
-- Predicted difficulty of a course and instructor
-- Predicted workload of a course and instructor

-What should be displayed?
-- Graph of course and difficulty per year (over time) with predicted difficulty via linear regression
-- Graph of course and workload per year (over time) with predicted workload via linear regression

-# Part Two:
-- We need to compute predicted scores for all courses from the UofT Timetable Page based on part one
-- Then, the user will need to select what they want to see (difficulty and/or workload and/or enthusiasm, etc)
-  - There is a max.
-2 categories to select from
-- Then we ask the user what they want to see (i.e, bird courses in a particular department, bird courses by departments, etc)
-- Then, we plot them in a graph, color code it based on what they want to see, and cluster them using the EM algorithm.

-# Alternative side project:
-- Create a chrome extension that will embed ratings on the UofT timetable webpage
+# UofT Future Course Evaluations

+### Description
+The UofT Future Course Evaluations aims to help students choose courses by embedding **future course evaluations** on the UofT Timetable (https://timetable.iit.artsci.utoronto.ca/).
+Future course evaluations are obtained using a machine learning model that uses past course evaluations to predict how well a course will be run by a specific instructor.

+The UofT Future Course Evaluations project is a full stack web development project.
+It is comprised from several components: the Web Scraper, the Data Professor, the Database, the ML Model, the Flask Web API, and the Chrome Extension.

+### Table of Contents
+- Walkthrough
-- It involves:
+- Installation
-  - Displaying the rating of a course
-  - Displaying the rating of a course with a professor

-- The ratings to be displayed could be:
-  - Birdiness
+- Usage
-  - Course difficulty
+- Credits
-  - Course recommendations
+- License

+### Walkthrough of this project
-  - etc..
+- WIP

-  based on user preference

-- The user preference can be changed by settings which are embedded in the UofT timetable webpage
-  - Ex: select ratings from: birdiness, course difficulty, etc. or aggregate
-  - Ex: sort listings by increasing order of rating, decreasing order of rating, etc.

-  This is all embedded as UI elements on the webpage (so the chrome extension will modify the UI)

-- Problem: How do you convert ('CSC324H1', 'Liu, D.') to ('CSC324H1', 'David Liu')?
-  1. Approach #1:
-     - For each course evaluation, map David Liu to Liu, D.
-     - Then, we do a search for 'CSC324H1', 'Liu, D' and it should return 'David Liu'
-     - If there are no results, we do a search for department 'CSC' and 'Liu, D'.
-It should return 'David Liu'
-     - If there are no results, we do a search for any course and 'Liu, D.'

-## Local Installation:

-### Pre-requisites:
+### Installation
-Ensure that you have:
+##### Required Programs and Tools:
-1. Local instance of Apache Spark
+- Local instance of Apache Spark
-2. Python 3
+- Python 3
-3. Unix computer
+- Unix machine

-### Step 0: Install libraries
+##### Step 0: Install libraries
 1. In the root folder of the project, run ```pip3 install -r requirements.txt```

-### Step 1: Scrapping course evaluations
+##### Step 1: Scrapping course evaluations
-1. In the ```Data Scraper``` folder, copy the file ```.env-template```, and rename the copied file to ```.env```.
+1. In the ```Web Scraper``` folder, copy the file ```.env-template```, and rename the copied file to ```.env```.
 2. Open the ```.env``` file and replace the contents to your Utorid and your Utorid password.
      - For instance, if your utorid is ```lfirstname``` and your utorid password is ```123```, then your ```.env``` file should look like:
           ```